Netflix/falcor/documentation/jsongraph.md

 ###  Retrieving References

-As we saw in the previous section, when references are encountered while there are still keys in the path left to be evaluated, the path is optimized.
-However, if the reference is encountered and there are no more keys in the path left to be evaluated, the reference itself is returned rather than its target object.
+As we saw in the previous section, when references are encountered while there are still keys in the [Path](http://netflix.github.io/falcor/documentation/paths.html) left to be evaluated, the [Path](http://netflix.github.io/falcor/documentation/paths.html) is optimized.
+However, if the reference is encountered and there are no more keys in the [Path](http://netflix.github.io/falcor/documentation/paths.html) left to be evaluated, the reference itself is returned rather than its target object.
 To see this process in action, let’s start with the same JSON Graph document we used in the previous section:

 ~~~js
 {